-Recommended Season: Late February to April, September to November
+Recommended Season: Mid March to Early May, Late September to Early November

 Maximum Elevation: 4400 meters